xnfy520/extjs/docs/guides/command_code/README.md

 #### The `statics` Keyword

-This keyword is used to place properties or methods on the class as opposed to on each of the instances.
+This keyword places properties or methods on the class, as opposed to on each of the instances.
 This must be an object literal.

     statics: {